pixelcog/pixelcog.com/_posts/2015-01-21-byword-yosemite-icon.md

 > **Note:** a lot of icon tutorials tell you to go into the .app file's resources and replace the default icon within the application itself.
 This **[will not work](http://forums.macrumors.com/showthread.php?t=1105471)** with Mac App Store apps like Byword because they sign their code and any change to the package's contents will require a new signature.
 Using the "*Get Info*" method is the only way to do this.

+You may need to `killall Dock` before the new icon will show up for you.

 ## Rounded Yosemite Icon Template